katjam/tech-exeter-try-elm/PITCHME.md

 No runtime errors.
 Safe and fun refactors!

 ---?image=neontribe-logo.png&size=auto 32%&position=top&padding=20px
-# Katja Mordaunt
+## Katja Mordaunt

 Note:

-- I've been working with web technologies for 10 years - but really I'm less of a computer scientist - more a person who just likes making stuff that might make someone's life a little more enjoyable - and I'm using code to do that.
+- Senior developer at Neontribe.
+Been working with web technologies for 10 years - but less computer scientist - more a person who just likes making stuff - and using code to do that.
 - These days a lot of us cover many parts of the stack to lesser or greater extent.
 I've never thought of myself as a frontend dev - because I can't do visual design - and the bulk of my coding experience is in writing backends and APIs in php.
-- But - the lines are blurring

 +++

-# I like making stuff that helps
+## I like making stuff that helps

-Notes:
+IMAGE - piles of help

+Note:

 - Generally optimistic
+- I don't mind who or what it helps as long as the help goes towards lessening the overall help needed in the universe - giving help to bad or giving bad help creates the need for more and more help to be given.

 - Learn by doing
-- Believe in open source, open minded
+- In practice that means - I like to jump right in try first and fail later... then try again

 - I @fa[heart] javascript

-- I don't mind who or what it helps as long as the help goes towards lessening the overall help needed in the universe - giving help to bad or giving bad help creates the need for more and more help to be given.
-- In practice that means - I like to jump right in try first and fail later... then try again
 - It would surprise my colleagues to hear that - So explain The runnnig of javascript - xxx the equality, freedom it creates xxx...
 I do not like reading or writing javascript.

+- Believe in open source, open minded
 - Collaboration and sharing for progress and inclusion

 ---

-# About you
-## (Assumptions I'm making)
+## Assumptions I'm making about you

-- You might not share the same approah to codeing as me.
-- Maybe you like to plan a whole structure instead of jumping in.
-- Probably share some of the same goals...
+@ul
 - Don't mind having fun
 - Value safety & efficiency
-- You want your clients to trust you for good reason
+- You want your clients' to trust to be well earned
 - Might think new tech is fun - but old tech is safer
+@ulend

+Note:

+- You might not share the same approah to coding as me.
+- Maybe you like to plan a whole structure instead of jumping in.
+- But - you probably share some of the same goals...
+- START LIST end

 ---

-# This talk will not
+## This talk will not

 @ul
 - Teach you functional programming concepts